 The requirement that each block be shown to ticket-holder constituency before it can be completed and broadcast means that the blockchain must be constructed, block by block, on the commons.
 This is in contrast to pure PoW blockchains, where a competing chain can be worked on in private and then released on the network whenever its miners choose.
-In a network with pure PoW consensus, nodes willingly abandon their view of the blockchain's state when presented with a longer Proof of Work chain.
-Staking Decred nodes have weight on the network, they approve every block and will not vote on blocks that would cause a significant reorg, giving them the collective power to reject such attempts.
+The nodes willingly accept this alternative chain as long as it has more accumulated PoW, even if it rewrites their version of the chain.

 Decred tickets are also part of a formal decentralized method of approving and adopting changes to the consensus rules.
 To trigger this process the nodes run by PoW miners (95%) and PoS voters (75%) must upgrade their software to a new version which incorporates a latent set of changes to the rules.
-For a period of $\sim$ 28 days every ticket that is called can vote to approve or reject the proposed changes, if at least 75% of voting tickets approve the changes then they are activated 28 days later.
+For a period of ~28 days every ticket that is called can vote to approve or reject the proposed changes, if at least 75% of voting tickets approve the changes then they are activated 28 days later.
 This means of coordination ensures that Decred can deploy hard fork upgrades smoothly in the case where they are supported by ticket-voting stakeholders.